lwjglgamedev/zvk/bookcontents/chapter-04/chapter-04.md

 - `VK_PRESENT_MODE_IMMEDIATE_KHR`: The generated images are transferred immediate to the screen without waiting for a vertical blanking period.
 This may produce tearing in some cases.
 - `VK_PRESENT_MODE_FIFO_KHR`: Images are presented when a vertical blanking occurs.
-Images ready to be presented are internally queued using a FIFO schema (First Int First Out), which means that new images are appended to the end of the queue.
+Images ready to be presented are internally queued using a FIFO schema (First In First Out), which means that new images are appended to the end of the queue.
 This is the only mode that is guaranteed to be supported.
 If the queue is full, the application blocks.
 Tearing is not observed in this case.
 - `VK_PRESENT_MODE_FIFO_RELAXED_KHR`: Similar to the previous mode.
 In the case that the queue fills up, the application waits, but the queued images during this waiting period are presented without waiting for the vertical blanking.
 This may produce tearing in some cases.
 - `VK_PRESENT_MODE_MAILBOX_KHR`: Similar to the `VK_PRESENT_MODE_IMMEDIATE_KHR` mode, but in the case that the queue is full, the last image